 There's no need.

-Many brining recipes call for bringing a number of aromatics—carrots, celery, onions, spices, herbs, etc—to a boil in your brine before letting it cool completely.
-While this does a great job of making your brine smell great, it doesn't affect the flavor of the turkey or chicken much beyond the skin.
-The problem is that because a brine is packed with salt and because salt is much more likely to enter your turkey's cells (due both to its size and its magnetic charge), most of those larger flavorful compounds don't actually make it into the meat.
+Many brining recipes call for bringing a number of aromatics—carrots, celery, onions, spices, herbs, et cetera—to a boil in your brine before letting it cool completely.
+While this does a great job of making your brine smell good, it doesn't affect the flavor of the turkey or chicken much beyond the skin.
+The problem is that, because a brine is packed with salt, and because salt is much more likely to enter your turkey's cells (due to both its size and its magnetic charge), most of those larger flavorful compounds don't actually make it into the meat.

 For the time and effort it takes to make a flavored brine, heat it up, and let it cool completely, you're much better off making a flavorful rub or herb butter.
 You'll get just as much (if not more) flavor into the bird, use fewer ingredients, and save yourself some time in the process.